deopurkar/deopurkar.github.io/teaching/ag/index.md

   Affine space, closed (algebraic) subsets of affine space.
   Ideals, Hilbert's basis theorem, Zariski topology.
   Examples and non-examples.
-  (Gathman Chapter 0, Shafarevich Section 1.2.1)
+  (Gathmann Chapter 0, Shafarevich Section 1.2.1)

 * Week 2:
   The ring of regular functions.
   The ideal associated to a subset of affine space.
   The nullstellensatz and consequences.
-  (Shafarevich 1.2.2, Shafarevich A.9, Gathman 1.2)
+  (Shafarevich 1.2.2, Shafarevich A.9, Gathmann 1.2)

 * Week 3:
   Regular maps between affine algebraic sets, isomorphisms.